AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/enable-person-restrictions-for-smart-campaigns.md

    >
    >This limit is applied to all the smart campaigns but can be overridden at campaign level.
 Learn how to [override person restrictions in a smart campaign](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/override-person-restrictions-in-a-smart-campaign.md).

-Bingo!
+Done!
 You just turned on the safety switch.
-Good idea, right?

 >[!MORELIKETHIS]
 >